Deangelo1218/5443-Spatial-DB-Brown/Project01/README.md

 ### Api:

-> -Have a local api that has the following routes:
+> - Have a local api that has the following routes:
 > - findAll
 > - findOne
 > - findClosest